jeffknupp/sandman/README.md

 ### Quickstart

-You'll need to create one file with the following contents:
+You'll need to create one file with the following contents (which I call `runserver.py`):

     from sandman.model import register, Model